modelica/fmi-cross-check/FMI-CROSS-CHECK-RULES.md

 FMUs for the “c-code” platform are exempt from this rule until the FMI Compliance Checker supports the “c-code” platform.

-// TODO: what about FMPy here?
-Second alternative?
-Drop this entirely?

 If the FMU has inputs, the FMI Compliance Checker must be run with the input signals as specified in {Model_Name}_in.csv.
 Vendors are encouraged to report problems and improvement suggestions for the FMI Compliance Checker [here](https://github.com/modelica-tools/FMUComplianceChecker).